 At Marymount, the FNP program team works with students to ensure robust clinical placement and a strong preceptor.

 Family Nurse Practitioner Certification & Licensure

-Before you can become licensed as an FNP, most states require you first get your FNP certification.
+Before you can become licensed as an FNP, most states require you first to get your FNP certification.
 Certification follows your master’s degree and culminates your rigorous preparation and training.
-As AANP notes, “Certification formally recognizes all you’ve learned along your journey to become an NP.”
+As AANP notes, “Certification formally recognizes all you’ve learned along your journey to becoming an NP.”